List of Madagascar (franchise) characters: Mr. Chew

-The Penguins of Madagascar TV series
+Other Characters Introduced in The Penguins of Madagascar TV series

 Marlene

 Marlene (voiced by Nicole Sullivan in normal form and Dee Bradley Baker in wild form) is an Asian small-clawed otter residing at the Central Park Zoo.
 Marlene is shown to be both playful and kind towards others, which often conflicts with Skipper's serious and safety-cautious attitude.
 Though this is true, the two still share a very strong friendship with one another and still have the ability to keep that certain bond exceedingly strong, making it rather difficult to break.

 Alice

 Alice (voiced by Mary Scheer) is a zookeeper exclusive to The Penguins of Madagascar.
 She seems to dislike aspects of her job, and is happy to have a voice-automated robot guide give directions so she can avoid "annoying tour group questions".

 Rat King

 The Rat King (voiced by Diedrich Bader) is a genetically enhanced, muscular lab rat who resides in the sewer.
 He constantly torments the penguins and never learns his lesson when he's defeated each time.